 According to Port of Charleston records, enslaved Africans shipped to the port came from the following areas: Angola (39%), Senegambia (20%), the Windward Coast (17%), the Gold Coast (13%), Sierra Leone (6%), and Madagascar, Mozambique, and the two Bights (viz., Benin and Biafra) (5% combined).
 Particularly along the western coast, the local peoples had cultivated African rice for over 3,000 years.
 African rice was originally domesticated in the inland delta of the Upper Niger River.
 Once Carolinian and Georgian planters in the American South discovered that African rice would grow in that region, they often sought enslaved Africans from rice-growing regions because of their skills and knowledge to develop and build irrigation, dams, and earthworks.
 Two British trading companies based in England operated the slave castle at Bunce Island, located in the Sierra Leone River.

 By the middle of the 18th century, thousands of acres in the Georgia and South Carolina Lowcountry and the Sea Islands were developed as African rice fields.
 African farmers from the "Rice Coast" brought the skills for cultivation and tidal irrigation that made rice farming one of the most successful industries in early America.
-The subtropical climate encouraged the spread of malaria and yellow fever, both carried and transmitted by mosquitoes.
+The subtropical climate encouraged the spread of malaria and yellow fever, which are carried and transmitted by mosquitoes.
 These tropical diseases were endemic in Africa and had been carried by enslaved Africans to the colonies.
-Mosquitoes in the Lowcountry's swamps and inundated rice fields picked up and spread diseases to European settlers, as well.
+Mosquitoes in the Lowcountry's swamps and inundated rice fields also picked up and spread diseases to European settlers.
 Because they had acquired some immunity in their homeland, Africans were more resistant to these tropical fevers than were the Europeans.

 Civil War Period